Enalean/tuleap/doc/quick-start/run-tuleap.md

 Then you need to know the IP address of the web container, with `make show-ips` and edit (as root) the `/etc/hosts` file:
 `172.17.0.4    tuleap-web.tuleap-aio-dev.docker`

+## Specific steps for Docker Desktop

+After that all containers have started, you can now connect to your container.
+Your `/etc/hosts` file should be: `127.0.0.1 tuleap-web.tuleap-aio-dev.docker`.

+This is the list of your port for your services :

+- Mailhog : 8025
+- db : 3306
+- web : 2222
+- reverse-proxy : 443 or 80

 ## Specific steps for macOS users